PScherling/GPMP/Docs/INSTALLATION.md

 "AllowWriteOperations":  true
 ```

-You need to restart the gpo-portal service after changing the configration file in order to take effect:
+You need to restart the GPO-Portal service after changing the configration file in order to take effect:
 ```powershell
 Restart-Service GpoPortal
 ```